IntAttention: A Fully Integer Attention Pipeline for Efficient Edge Inference: Experiments

 \subsection{Ablation Study}

 \paragraph{Hyperparameter Sensitivity} \emph{IntAttention} exposes only two hyperparameters: the clipping threshold $c$ and LUT resolution $b$ (see \autoref{eq:clipping_thr}, \autoref{eq:lut_re}), and both are empirically robust.
-A joint sweep on LLaMA-3.2-1B/WikiText and DeiT-B/ImageNet-1K shows a broad stability plateau for $b\!\ge\!4$ and $c\!\in[5.5,7.7]$ (\autoref{fig:hyper_joint}).
-Colors near the red boundary indicate insufficient LUTs or overly clipping.
+A joint sweep on Llama-3.2-1B/WikiText and DeiT-B/ImageNet-1K shows a broad stability plateau for $b\!\ge\!4$ and $c\!\in[5.5,7.7]$ (\autoref{fig:hyper_joint}).
+Colors near the red boundary indicate insufficient LUTs or overly aggressive clipping.
 Intermediate tones remain acceptable, while the deep green region yields near optimal accuracy.
-A consistent ridge around $c{\approx}6.6$ emerges across modalities, balancing fidelity with the sparsity implied by truncated exponentials.
-We therefore fix and recommend to use $(b,c)=(5,\,6.6)$, where $b=5$ corresponds to a $2^5=32$ entries UINT8 LUT ($\approx$32\,B) for all experiments with negligible memory and no measurable runtime overhead.
+A consistent ridge around $c{\approx}6.6$ emerges across modalities, balancing approximation fidelity with the sparsity implied by truncated exponentials.
+We therefore fix and recommend using $(b,c)=(5,\,6.6)$, where $b=5$ corresponds to a 32-entry UINT8 LUT ($\approx$32\,B) for all experiments with negligible memory and no measurable runtime overhead.

-\paragraph{IndexSoftmax Component.} We also isolate the core probability module to confirm that the improvement is not an artifact of model-specific tuning by replacing only the Softmax operator while keeping all other components unchanged.
-Across language and vision models shown in \autoref{tab:softmax_acc_lang_results} and \autoref{tab:softmax_acc_vision_results}, \emph{IndexSoftmax} preserves baseline accuracy with negligible loss and, on average, surpasses EXAQ (INT3) by about 1.4\% under the same memory budget.
-A single fixed configuration is used for all models and datasets.
-The effect comes from employing a higher LUT resolution at a fixed clipping threshold, which enlarges the effective approximation domain, maintains the shape and ordering of attention distributions, and stabilizes normalization.
-As a result, \emph{IndexSoftmax} provides a simple and accurate integer-domain replacement that does not require additional tuning.
+\paragraph{IndexSoftmax Robustness.} We isolate the proposed softmax replacement to verify that the gains are not artifacts of model-specific tuning or benchmark choice.
+We replace only the softmax operator while keeping the rest of the attention pipeline unchanged, and evaluate \emph{IndexSoftmax} on standard language and vision benchmarks (\autoref{tab:softmax_acc_lang_results}, \autoref{tab:softmax_acc_vision_results}) and more challenging reasoning and long-context benchmarks (\autoref{tab:robustness_softmax}).
+On standard benchmarks, \emph{IndexSoftmax} preserves baseline accuracy with negligible loss and, on average, surpasses EXAQ (INT3) under the same memory budget.
+On reasoning and long-context tasks, it remains much closer to FP16 than EXAQ.
+Specifically, it yields lower perplexity on C4, OpenWebText-10k, and RedPajama, while achieving stronger results on HumanEval, MBPP, GSM8K, and IFEval.
+These results show that the fixed clipping and 32-entry LUT design generalizes beyond short-context classification-style evaluation, maintaining stable probability approximation under higher task complexity and longer contexts.
+As a result, \emph{IndexSoftmax} provides a robust and accurate integer-domain softmax replacement without per-model retuning or additional training.

 \paragraph{P Matrix Quantization.} We ablate the quantization scheme for the attention probability matrix~$\mathbf{P}$, which is constrained to the range~$[0,1]$.
 As shown in \autoref{tab:p_uint8}, quantizing~$\mathbf{P}$ with a signed INT8 format causes unnecessary dynamic range waste and distorts small probability values, leading to a lower cosine similarity and higher relative L1 error.
 In contrast, the unsigned UINT8 quantization fully allocates the representable range to~$[0,1]$, yielding a substantially higher similarity and lower RMSE.
 This demonstrates that aligning the quantization domain with the inherent distribution of $\mathbf{P}$, a strictly positive and normalized probability matrix, is essential for maintaining attention fidelity and ensuring numerical stability in quantized attention.